-**The application cycle for Summer 2018 is now OPEN**
+The application cycle for Summer 2019 is currently OPEN

 Additional information about the programs including participant guidelines and expectations is outlined in the program flyer, found here.
 Before you apply, you will need to identify a mentor and a research project.
 If you need assistance finding a mentor, contact us.

 There is one application form used for both programs.
 All applications must be submitted using this online form.
 You will need to: